Koukyosyumei/AIJack/README.md

 <img src="logo/AIJACK-NEON-LOGO.png" width=406 align="right">

-AIJack allows you to assess the privacy and security risks of machine learning algorithms such as *Model Inversion*, *Poisoning Attack*, *Evasion Attack*, *Free Rider*, and *Backdoor Attack*.
-AIJack also provides various defense techniques like *Differential Privacy*, *Homomorphic Encryption*, and other heuristic approaches.
-In addition, AIJack provides APIs for many distributed learning schemes like *Federated Learning* and *Split Learning*.
-You can integrate many attack and defense methods into such collaborative learning with a few lines.
+Unleash the power of secure AI with AIJack - the ultimate open-source simulation tool to test the security of your AI system against hijackers.
+With advanced security techniques like *Differential Privacy*, *Homomorphic Encryption*, and *Federated Learning*, AIJack guarantees protection for your AI.
+Test and simulate defenses against various attacks, such as *Poisoning*, *Model Inversion*, *Backdoor* and *Free-Rider*.
 We currently implement more than 30 state-of-arts methods.
 For more information, see the [documentation](https://koukyosyumei.github.io/AIJack/intro.html).
+Don't leave your AI vulnerable, arm it with AIJack.

 # Installation